The Fold

 The Fold is an American indie rock band from Chicago, Illinois, United States.
 The Fold formed in 2002, and promptly began work on their album This Too Shall Pass for Tooth & Nail Records.
-They have released five full-length studio albums and three EP's over their career, with a sixth full-length slated for release in late 2025/ early 2026, titled Good luck/ Destiny.
+They have released five full-length studio albums and three EP's over their career, with a sixth full-length slated for release in late 2026, titled Good luck or Destiny.
 Career highlights include surpassing 130 million views on their YouTube channel and the nomination of Secrets Keep You Sick for a Grammy in the category of "Best Recording Package".
 Their single "Gravity" from the album This Too Shall Pass reached No. 1 on the CHR Rock charts.
-The band has more recently written themed music for sports and television, most notably the theme songs for Ninjago: Masters of Spinjitzu, the Chicago Cubs, and all NFL teams.
+The band has also written themed music for sports and television, most notably the theme songs for Ninjago: Masters of Spinjitzu, the Chicago Cubs, and all NFL teams.